ArturDorfman/interview-prepper/content/guide/interview-questions.md

 4. YAGNI (You Ain't Gonna Need It)
    * YAGNI advises against adding features to a software project until they are actually needed.
    Developers should avoid implementing functionality based on assumptions about future requirements that may or may not materialize.
    This principle helps prevent over-engineering and ensures that the software remains focused on current needs.

 5. BDUF (Big Design Up Front)
    * BDUF suggests that extensive planning and design should be done before starting the implementation of a project.
    However, many modern development methodologies, such as Agile, emphasize iterative and adaptive planning, allowing for adjustments as the project progresses.

 6. APO (Avoid Premature Optimization)
    * APO advises against optimizing code for performance before it is necessary.
    Premature optimization can lead to complex and hard-to-maintain code.
    It's often better to focus on writing clean and understandable code first and optimize later if performance issues arise.

 #### Explain each component of SOLID.
 [SOLID](https://www.youtube.com/watch?v=TxZwqVTaCmA&t=2s&ab_channel=UlbiTV) is an acronym that represents a set of five design principles for writing maintainable and scalable software.
 1. **Single Responsibility Principle (SRP)**
+   * Definition
-   * **Definition:** A class should have only one reason to change, meaning that it should have only one responsibility or job.
+     * A class should have only one reason to change, meaning that it should have only one responsibility or job.

+   * Explanation
-   * **Explanation:** This principle emphasizes that a class should focus on doing one thing and doing it well.
+     * This principle emphasizes that a class should focus on doing one thing and doing it well.
      If a class has multiple responsibilities, it becomes more difficult to maintain, understand, and modify.
      Separating concerns makes the code more modular and adaptable to change.

 2. **Open/Closed Principle (OCP)**
+   * Definition
-   * **Definition:** Software entities (classes, modules, functions, etc.) should be open for extension but closed for modification.
+     * Software entities (classes, modules, functions, etc.) should be open for extension but closed for modification.

+   * Explanation
-   * **Explanation:** This principle encourages developers to design their systems in a way that allows for new functionality to be added through extension rather than altering existing code.
+     * This principle encourages developers to design their systems in a way that allows for new functionality to be added through an extension rather than altering existing code.
      This reduces the risk of introducing bugs into well-established code and promotes the use of interfaces and abstract classes to facilitate future extensions.

 3. **Liskov Substitution Principle (LSP)**
+   * Definition
-   * **Definition:** Objects of a superclass should be able to be replaced with objects of a subclass without affecting the correctness of the program.
+     * Objects of a superclass should be able to be replaced with objects of a subclass without affecting the correctness of the program.

+   * Explanation
-   * **Explanation:** This principle ensures that subtypes must be substitutable for their base types without altering the correctness of the program.
+     * This principle ensures that subtypes must be substitutable for their base types without altering the correctness of the program.
      In other words, if a class is a subclass of another class, it should be usable in any place where its parent class is used without causing issues.

 4. **Interface Segregation Principle (ISP)**
+   * Definition
-   * **Definition:** A class should not be forced to implement interfaces it does not use.
+     * A class should not be forced to implement interfaces it does not use.
      In other words, a class should not be required to implement methods it does not need.

+   * Explanation
-   * **Explanation:** This principle advises against creating large, monolithic interfaces.
+     * This principle advises against creating large, monolithic interfaces.
      Instead, it suggests breaking interfaces into smaller, more specific ones, tailored to the needs of the classes that implement them.
-   This helps to avoid the problem of forcing classes to implement methods they don't actually need.
+     This helps to avoid the problem of forcing classes to implement methods they don't need.

 5. **Dependency Inversion Principle (DIP)**
+   * Definition
-   * **Definition:** High-level modules should not depend on low-level modules.
+     * High-level modules should not depend on low-level modules.
      Both should depend on abstractions.
      Abstractions should not depend on details; details should depend on abstractions.

+   * Explanation
-   * **Explanation:** This principle encourages the use of abstractions (interfaces or abstract classes) to decouple high-level modules from low-level modules.
+     * This principle encourages the use of abstractions (interfaces or abstract classes) to decouple high-level modules from low-level modules.
      This inversion of dependencies makes the system more flexible and easier to maintain, as changes in low-level modules do not directly affect high-level modules.

 #### Why should you pay attention to the complexity of the algorithm?
 Paying attention to algorithmic complexity is essential for making informed decisions about algorithm selection, resource allocation, and overall system performance, which are critical factors in developing robust and efficient software applications.

 #### What entities do you divide the file structure into at the beginning of the design?
-It's depends on size of a current project.
+It depends on the size of a current project.
 Usually, I've been using few architecture approaches.
-There are typical companies boiler plate and modular.
-Typical parts of these approaches are components, utils, views/pages, configs, assets etc.
+There are typical companies boilerplate and modular.
+Typical parts of these approaches are components, utils, views/pages, configs, assets, etc.

 #### How do you know when it's time to separate a certain entity in a project?
 It's important to weigh the pros and cons, considering factors like maintainability, scalability, and collaboration within your development team.
 If code base becomes hard to maintain or even understand fast, we should start refactoring.

 #### What do you do to make your code easier to maintain?
-For easier maintain my code base, I'm following few crucial principles.
+For easier to maintain my code base, I'm following a few crucial principles.
 * Following design patterns
 * Regularly review and refactor your code to improve its structure and readability
 * Using Automated Testing